 Unlike Casper, Leesa takes advantage of 3 layers.
-The top one is 2 inches thick, and it is made out of fantastic Avena foam.
-This is an alternative to regular memory foam, and it sleeps just like latex.
-It’s a next-generation material which offers increased support and durability than traditional foam or latex.
-It compares splendidly to both types.
+The top one is 2 inches thick, and it is made out of the brand's Avena foam.
+This is an alternative to regular memory foam, and it sleeps nearly like latex.
+It's a next-generation material which is intended to offer increased support and durability than traditional foam or latex.
+It compares well to both types.

 Additionally, the middle layer is made out of regular memory foam, and it's 2 inches thick while the support foam base layer is 6 inches to provide enhanced support to your back.